olivierfriard/boris_docs/index.rst

 Create a new project with BORIS
 ===============================

 The BORIS project file is the container for all information related to the project.
 It contains the ethogram, the independent variables, the subjects and all observations data.
-The save menu option (File -> Save project) will save all this information.
-You can also activate the **automatic backup** feature (see **Preferences**).
+The save menu option (**File** > **Save project**) will save all this information.
+You can also activate the  `automatic backup`_ feature (see **Preferences**).
 BORIS allows creating an unlimited number of projects but only one project can be opened at a time.

 A video tutorial about creating a project is available at `<https://www.youtube.com/watch?v=UGou4EVcLm0>`_